 - Roll the biscuit from either end: if you roll from the short end, the slices will be larger.

-- Wait for Bavarian cream to thicken slightly; otherwise, it will leak between cake slices and the bowl.
+- Wait for the Bavarian cream to thicken slightly; otherwise, it will leak between the cake slices and the bowl.
 In this case, you will end up with the cake covered by Bavarian cream on top of slices.

 Nutrition